9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 Second, you’ll need to put in the time and effort to drive traffic to your blog.
 However popular your niche is, you have to work to get readers — especially in the early days of growing your blog.

-We’re going to take a look at how to build and run a popular blog, what niches tend to be most popular, and how exactly blogs make money.
+We’ll examine how to build and run a popular blog, what niches tend to be most popular, and how exactly blogs make money.

 What Makes a Blog Popular?
 3 Key Factors

-How do some blogs end up with hundreds of thousands of readers and others disappear without a trace?
+How do some blogs end up with hundreds of thousands of readers, and others disappear without a trace?

 It can seem like pure chance.
-You might feel that you’re just as good of a writer (or perhaps even better!) compared to lots of top bloggers in your niche… yet their posts get widely shared and yours don’t.
+You might feel that you’re just as good of a writer (or perhaps even better!) compared to lots of top bloggers in your niche… yet their posts get widely shared, and yours don’t.

-So what key factors might be at play?
+So, what key factors might be at play?
 Aside from making sure you’re choosing one of the right types of blogs for your skills & interests, consider these three key factors.
 And be sure to check out my extensive compilation of blog examples for even more.

 1. Writing Blog Posts Readers Want to Read